manussekhar/German_Notes/Grammatik/Wechselpräpositionen.md

     - Accusative: Ich lege das Buch auf den Tisch.
 (I put the book on the table.)
     - Dative: Das Buch liegt auf dem Tisch.
 (The book is on the table.)
 3. **hinter** (behind):
-    - Accusative: "Der Hund läuft hinter den Ball."(The dog is running behind the ball.)
+    - Accusative: Der Hund läuft hinter den Ball.(The dog is running behind the ball.)
     - Dative: Das Auto steht hinter dem Haus.
 (The car is parked behind the house.)
 4. **in** (in, into):
     - Accusative: Sie geht in den Park.
 (She goes into the park.)